3846masa/SUSH/README.md

 [![codecov](https://img.shields.io/codecov/c/github/3846masa/SUSH/develop.svg?style=flat-square)](https://codecov.io/gh/3846masa/SUSH)

-> 🍣 Simple Url SHortener working on browser
+> 🍣 Simple URL Shortener which can be provided from a static HTML server.

-This is a URL shortener working on browser.
+This is the URL shortener which can be provided from a static HTML server.

 When you access ``http://example.com/#/google``, SUSH gets shorten-ID from hash (``/google``), and redirect URL.